readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 You want to make sure the hiring manager or recruiter understands that you're a serious candidate and you want to work there on their team.
-Using these methods will improve your response rate and help you get hired.
+Using these methods will improve your response rate and **help you get the interview**.
-By doing a one-click apply on a job site, this gets completely lost.
+By doing a one-click apply on a job site, this is completely lost.

 Thanks